Lxran/bookbot/README.md

 # bookbot

-Bookbot will *not* be my first project, but hopefully the most feature complete :D
+Bookbot will *not* be my first project, but hopefully the most feature-complete one :D